ethcatherders/EIPIP/All EIPIP Meetings/Meeting 020.md

 ### 3. How can the community track progress for EIPs and who has it implemented?
 [Starting at 23:54](https://youtu.be/m1A3F4v7H4M?t=1434)

-** Edson Ayllon **
+**Edson Ayllon**
-This is again, for core EIPs
+This is, again, for core EIPs

-** Micah Zoltu **
+**Micah Zoltu**
-I believ that would be the hard fork co-ordination or the eth specs repository.
+I believe that would be the hard fork coordination or the Eth specs repository.

-** Pooja Ranjan **
+**Pooja Ranjan**
-The current process we have created [2 files](https://github.com/ethereum/eth1.0-specs/tree/master/client-integration-testnets) in the1.0-specs repository for [YOLO v2](https://github.com/ethereum/eth1.0-specs/blob/master/client-integration-testnets/YOLOv2.md) and [v3](https://github.com/ethereum/eth1.0-specs/blob/master/client-integration-testnets/YOLOv3.md) where you can know what state of developement any client is.
-For example Open Ethereum was initially not able to join YOLO v3, but recently they have shared that they, so this fact, along with their progress towards this goal, was tracked in the v3 file.
+The current process we have created [2 files](https://github.com/ethereum/eth1.0-specs/tree/master/client-integration-testnets) in the 1.0-specs repository for [YOLO v2](https://github.com/ethereum/eth1.0-specs/blob/master/client-integration-testnets/YOLOv2.md) and [v3](https://github.com/ethereum/eth1.0-specs/blob/master/client-integration-testnets/YOLOv3.md) where you can know what state of development any client is.
+For example, Open Ethereum was initially not able to join YOLO v3, but recently they have shared that they, so this fact, along with their progress towards this goal, was tracked in the v3 file.
 Like this, the status and progress of all clients is documented in these files.
 The progress can be tracked for each YOLO version, before any upgrade.
 Which EIPs are included, and their state, can be tracked in these files.

 ### 4. How can discussions around EIPs be more easily followed? [starting at 30:04](https://youtu.be/m1A3F4v7H4M?t=1804)

-Each EIP has a "descussion to" link.
-If descussions occure elsewhere, a summary of those descussion should be back linked into the indicated descussion to link document to maintain a single source of truth.
+Each EIP has a "discussion to" link.
+If discussions occur elsewhere, a summary of those discussion should be back linked into the indicated discussion to link document to maintain a single source of truth.

 ### 5. How can we keep the attention away from the process, and towards the technical discussion? [starting at 32:32](https://youtu.be/m1A3F4v7H4M?t=1952)

-** Micah Zoltu **
+**Micah Zoltu**
 I would love to know the answer to that one.

-** Pooja Ranjan **
+**Pooja Ranjan**
 If a proposal needs some attention, we have ways for that.
-Technical descussion can be kept in a git hub pull request.
+Technical discussion can be kept in a Github pull request.

 ----